Sienci-Labs/Resources/addons/addons-lm/addons-closed-loop-steppers.md

 Let's begin by inserting each bolt into it's corresponding hole in the motor, then sliding each M5-50mm bolt into a matching 40mm spacer.
 Using either a drill or an M5 allen key, tighten each spacer/bolt combo.

-**Note - The latest motors do not have a red stripe around them, they are all black.**
+**Note - The latest motors do not have a red stripe around them, they are all black & you may receive either blue or silver standoffs.**

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-motor-installjpg.jpg){.aligncenter .size-medium}